warpstreamlabs/bento/website/docs/components/inputs/csv.md

 ### Output CSV column order

-When [creating CSV](/docs/guides/bloblang/advanced#creating-csv) from Benthos messages, the columns must be sorted lexicographically to make the output deterministic.
+When [creating CSV](/docs/guides/bloblang/advanced#creating-csv) from Bento messages, the columns must be sorted lexicographically to make the output deterministic.
 Alternatively, when using the `csv` input, one can leverage the `header` metadata field to retrieve the column order:

 ```yaml
 input: